russellbanks/HashHash/README.md

 ## Supporting algorithms

-HashHash harnesses the power of the [crypto](https://github.com/appmattus/crypto) library to provide seamless integration of various hashing algorithms.
-It supports a comprehensive list of hashes.
-For an extensive overview of the available hashing algorithms, please refer to the [ReadMe](https://github.com/appmattus/crypto/blob/main/cryptohash/README.md).
+HashHash uses [crypto](https://github.com/appmattus/crypto) for each hashing algorithm.
+For a complete list of the available hashing algorithms, please refer to their [ReadMe](https://github.com/appmattus/crypto/blob/main/cryptohash/README.md).

 ## Built With